ICRC-Models/HHCoM/README.txt

 - Scenario 10 is the only one that has a more condensed version of ccSymp and ccTreat.
 I did this because the cluster was running out of memory.
 So that means scenario 10 must be processed different from the other scenarios.
 Use vaxCEA_multSims_mainFunction_sce10 and vaxCEA_multSims_processResults_sce10.
 - When running the matlab to csv code for the waning scenarios, make sure that waning = 0 and singleDoseBool = 0 in loadup2
+- Calibration of kSymp used sympCalibration, debugTreatment_sympCalibration_historicalSim, and debugTreatment_sympCalibration_historicalSim_runthis.

+Recalibration (Jul 10, 2023):
+- I realized I needed to calibration BOTH kSymp and the progression probabilities.
+- I ran sympCalibration, which calls modifiedhistoricalSim.
+I realized you do not have to save the full results file.
+We only care about the stage distribution at one point in time and the counts of CC cases.
+- Process results using processRecalibResults.
+- Then you can read in the subsequent CSV into R to filter through the results.